volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 IMPORTANT 2

-- Now the plugin should work with armv6 RPI (previvous to RPI 2) even if just tested on RPI B...And of course with armv7 device (RPI 2, RPI3, Sparky )
+- Now the plugin works with armv6 RPI (previvous to RPI 2) even if just tested on RPI B...And of course with armv7 device (RPI 2, RPI3, Sparky )

 - Version for armV6 requires a chroot system (11Mo).
 Installation may be long...10min!
 Be patient !